 - used fairly and lawfully

 - for limited, specifically stated purposes

 - used in a way that is adequate, relevant and not excessive

 - accurate

 - kept for no longer than necessary

 - handled according to people's data protection rights

-- kept safe and secure.
+- kept safe and secure

 We ensure that information is transferred safely and securely when a pupil with a Safeguarding Record transfers to another school.
-We also ensure that Key workers or social workers are notified where a child leaves the school (as appropriate).
+We also ensure that Key Workers or Social Workers are notified where a child leaves the school (as appropriate).
+Where children leave the school or college, the Designated Safeguarding Lead should ensure their safeguarding file is transferred to the new school or college as soon as possible.
+Within 5 days for an in-year transfer or within the first 5 days of the start of a new term.